Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

     Queue type assigned to the action.
 By default, the *Default* queue type is assigned.

     > [Info] A different queue type can be selected by editing an action in the workflow editor.

+- *Duration*
+    Time in seconds the action was processed.

+- *Execution start*
+    Start time of the execution.

+- *Execution end*
+    End time of the execution.

+- *Profile*
+    Click the *Profile* link that was created for the action.
+    The run report is displayed in a new browser window.
+For detailed information, see [Profile](06d_Profile.md).

 - *Defer until*
     Next point in time when the action is being tried.
 This setting depends on the action and is not available in all actions.